jescott07/molecular_dynamics/README.md

 $a_i = \frac{F_i}{m}$
 </p>

-If the force is proporcional to the velocity we also need to compute its solution, remembering that:
+If the force is proportional to the velocity, we also need to compute its solution, remembering that:

 <p align="center">
 $v = \frac{\Delta x}{\Delta t}$